 2005.
 Because he is the most average person in the army, librarian Joe Bauers is selected to be the subject of an experiment to cryogenically freeze a soldier for one year.
 Chosen as the female subject is the prostitute Rita, although she tells Joe that she is an artist.
 After they are frozen, the head of the experiment is arrested on corruption charges and they are forgotten about.
 Over the next few years, the average intelligence of humanity plummets due to the ability of the stupid to vastly outbreed the intelligent.
 In the year 2025, the garbage has piled so high it collapses in an avalanche.
 Swept along amid this is Joe’s pod, which is propelled through an apartment window, reviving him.
 Joe is bewildered to find himself in a future world dominated by corporate franchises where everybody is an idiot.
 He is arrested and jailed for not having a credit tattoo.
 After he is found to be the most intelligent man in the world, he is employed as an advisor to The President where is then expected to solve all the world’s problems.

 Idiocracy was a flop when it came out.
 20th Century Fox apparently hated the film and only released it to 130 theatres in seven US cities with almost no promotion.
 (There is much speculation that the reasons for this are due to the outspokenly conservative 20th Century Fox disliking Mike Judge’s vitriolic attacks on American consumerism).
 The film has however gained a modest cult afterlife on dvd and via revival screenings.
-Mike Judge co-writes with Etan Coen (no relation to Ethan Coen of Coen Brothers fame) who also wrote a number of episodes of Judge’s animated series and the subsequent screenplays for Madagascar: Escape 2 Africa (2008), Tropic Thunder (2008) and Men in Black 3 (2012), before making his directorial debut with Get Hard (2015).
+Mike Judge co-writes with Etan Coen (no relation to Ethan Coen of Coen Brothers fame) who also wrote a number of episodes of Judge’s animated series and the subsequent screenplays for Madagascar: Escape 2 Africa (2008), Tropic Thunder (2008), Men in Black 3 (2012) and Holmes & Watson (2018), before making his directorial debut with Get Hard (2015).

 Films about stupid people have a tendency to come off seeming only stupid – think of Dumb and Dumber (1994), most of the films of Will Ferrell and Pauly Shore and the genre likes of Morons from Outer Space (1985), Spaceballs (1987) and Mom and Dad Save the World (1992).
 Idiocracy survives better than most of these, largely by keeping its satiric focus and not letting its laughs fall down to the dumb moron-level yocks that many of these others do.
 There is a precious line that Idiocracy staggers at times – Mike Judge’s satiric targets are sometimes crude and raucous but the film is sharply on the ball for the most part.